TengFeiHan0/Instance-Wise-Depth/README.md

 ## AdelaiDet

-an open source toolbox including a series of instance segmentation algorithms, I develop my own system.
+an open source toolbox including a series of instance segmentation algorithms, based on  this framework, I develop my own system.

 AdelaiDet consists of the following algorithms: